-This is a timely article for me to be writing because while I’m a generally a very action- and results-oriented person, I’m also a self-professed procrastinator.
+This is a timely article for me to be writing because while I’m a generally a very action- and results-oriented person, I’m also at times a good procrastinator.
 And it seems I’m not alone.
 In a survey I sent out recently to find out more about people’s real challenges and struggles, procrastination came in as one of the top responses when I asked the question “What do you feel is the biggest obstacle holding you back from making breakthroughs in the areas you desire?”

 ‘Fear’ was the number one response (and will be the subject of another blog post that I’m currently procrastinating about), followed closely by ‘procrastination’.
 I felt compelled to write about procrastination first because I know it’s a big challenge for most of us.
 I struggle with it on a daily basis.
 There are certain things I know I ‘should’ be doing in order to grow my business or to keep on top of things at home, and I often find it really hard to just get on and do them.

 And it got me wondering – Why?
 And what can I do about it?
 Because it frustrates me and I’m aware that it’s a form of self-sabotage.